Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Additional Results

 In this section, we analysis the characteristics of alphas derived from nodes at different depths within the MCTS search tree.
 Alphas located at deeper levels of the tree undergo a greater number of refinement iterations.
 Figure~\ref{fig:mcts_law} illustrates how several key metrics evolve with MCTS depth: specifically, the average formula depth (depth of the formula's tree representation), formula length (number of operators), in-sample (IS) and out-of-sample (OOS) RankIC, and the Overfitting Risk Score.

 We observe that as MCTS search depth increases, both the average formula depth and length initially rise before tending to stabilize.
 This stabilization is largely attributed to the Overfitting Risk Score, which penalizes overly complex formulas more prone to overfitting.
 Concurrently, both average IS and OOS RankIC exhibit a general upward trend with increasing depth, reflecting the efficacy of the refinement process.
-Conversely, the generalization ability of the alphas—indicated by the difference between IS and OOS RankIC (the generalization gap)—tends to decrease.
+Conversely, the generalization gap (the difference between IS and OOS RankIC) tends to widen, indicating a decline in generalization performance as the formulas become more complex.
 This trend aligns with the behavior of the Overfitting Risk Score, suggesting that while refinement enhances performance, the associated risk of overfitting necessitates careful management, a role our ORS aims to fulfill.